Singleton, Green, DeAngelo, Sumter & Lampitt Bill Would Create Three-Year Pilot Program to Help Struggling Homeowners Reduce Mortgage Principal

-The sponsors noted that New Jersey’s foreclosure inventory is the second highest in the nation at 7.2 percent and the state also has the unfortunate distinction of being one of only four where the foreclosure percentage rose over the past year.
+The sponsors noted that New Jersey’s foreclosure inventory is still the second highest in the nation and the state also has the unfortunate distinction of being one of only roughly four where the foreclosure percentage rose over the past year.

 The bill (A-3915) would create the “Mortgage Assistance Pilot Program” to be run by the New Jersey Housing and Mortgage Finance Agency (HMFA).
 The three-year pilot program would allow homeowners who are in default of a mortgage owned by the agency, to lower the remaining principal owed on their mortgage if they have negative home equity.

 “The goal of this pilot program is to help homeowners afford to stay in their homes while discouraging distressed homeowners, who are still current on their mortgages, from defaulting,” said DeAngelo (D-Mercer/Middlesex).
 “If we can reduce foreclosures and short sales, we can help eliminate the factors that are stifling the recovery of our housing sector.”

 “It’s time to work together to help distressed families and revive our economy,” said Sumter (D-Bergen/Passaic).
 “We can no longer afford to sit back and hope the market resuscitates itself.
 Other states are moving forward and recovering at a far quicker pace than New Jersey.”